Did corruption allegations in construction of Andhra’s capital city lead to BJP-TDP trust deficit?

 Andhra Pradesh Chief Minister, Chandrababu Naidu has accused the Centre of not doing enough for the state.
-Naidu who is also the chief of the Telugu Desam Party, withdrew from the NDA and even moved a no-confidence motion agains the BJP in Parliament.
+Naidu who is also the chief of the Telugu Desam Party withdrew from the NDA and even moved a no-confidence motion against the BJP in Parliament.

 Another allegation made by him was that he was not given an audience by Prime Minister, Narendra Modi for nearly one year.
 The BJP is however livid at these allegations and says that Naidu is trying to paint a picture as though the Centre has done nothing for Andhra Pradesh.

-One of the major issues for the trust-deficit to build up were the allegations of corruption in the building of AP's capital city Amaravati.
+One of the major issues for the trust-deficit to build up was the allegations of corruption in the building of AP's capital city Amaravati.
 There were allegations galore and this had upset the PM, a source told OneIndia.

 Naidu was repeatedly told to take a cheque of Rs 9,500 crore, but he has refused it.
 The source said that Naidu has not given the Centre any clarity on the projects and the costing with an intention of trying to build a false impression that the Centre is blind towards the state.